Beneficiary

 About Us

-Ovarian Cancer Australia is the national charity representing women living with Australia’s deadliest female cancer.
 Every day, we provide essential care and support to women living with ovarian cancer and represent them by leading change through advocacy to government and advisory bodies to ensure increased, targeted funding and access to optimal care.
 Ovarian Cancer Australia is the only charity providing specialist holistic and personal care to women diagnosed with ovarian cancer.

 With a 5-year survival rate of just 49%, it’s estimated that over the next 5 years, over 9,000 Australian women will be diagnosed with ovarian cancer and sadly, too many of these lives will be lost.

-The levels of psychological distress experienced by women with ovarian cancer are incredibly high, with women forced to deal with:
+The levels of psychological distress experienced by women with ovarian cancer are incredibly high and almost half experience clinical levels of anxiety and depression.

 With your help, we can provide much-needed free, regular, and timely access to evidence-based support programs for more women living with ovarian cancer.

-This year, your fundraising from Dry July will directly support our counselling and psychology team, supporting women to access a suite of free specialist clinics and evidence-based programs targeting sexuality, grief and bereavement, fear of cancer recurrence, and sleep and fatigue.
+This year, your fundraising from Dry July will directly support OCA’s counselling and psychology service, supporting women to access a suite of free specialist clinics and evidence-based programs targeting sexuality, grief and bereavement, fear of cancer recurrence, and sleep and fatigue.
+By raising funds and going dry this July, you can ensure that women living with ovarian cancer can access the specialist support they need so no woman with ovarian cancer walks alone.

 Latest Updates